Immunisation and vaccination

 Eligible children aged 6 months to 4 years who are in a clinical risk group are eligible for vaccination, along with those aged 5 and above.

-This is a specialist service delivered in 4 locations by our hospital trusts listed below.
-Parents can refer their children directly into the service using Referral Form, or you can ask your GP to do so.
+This is a specialist service delivered in 3 locations by our hospital trusts listed below.
+Parents can refer their children directly into the service using Referral Form here or you can ask your GP to do so.

 For anyone newly diagnosed as immunosuppressed or who fit eligibilty criteria, please contact your GP or hospital specialist to request vaccination outside the seasonal programme.